 Who dropped off this list?

-Give us your confidence level for each LSU target
+Give us your confidence level on each LSU target